isri12/notesrepo/CPPNotes.md

 ### The Rule of 5 in modern C++
 The Rule of 5 in modern C++ refers to a set of guidelines related to resource management and object semantics.
 It complements the Rule of 3 (which involves implementing custom destructors, copy constructors, and copy assignment operators) by extending it to handle move semantics.

+The Rule of 5 members:
+- destructor,
+- copy constructor,
+- copy assignment operator,
+- move constructor, and
+- move assignment operator.
+These ensure proper resource management and efficient handling of objects in C++.

 As of C++11, with the introduction of move semantics and move constructors/move assignment operators, the Rule of 5 is as follows:

 1. **Destructor (`~MyClass()`):**